 Small Network Growth

-Network Growth is a natural process just like other businesses, it must grow up with the passage of time.
+Network Growth is a natural process, like other businesses; it must grow with time.
 Many larger companies start as small companies.
-The world-leading Microsoft company start with two persons.
-A strategic plan will help you to grow your company.
-Ideally, the network administrator has much time to make smart decisions about network growth in sequence with the growth of the company.
-To scale a small network into a large network the below elements are important for making a decision.
+The world-leading Microsoft company began with two people.
+A strategic plan will help you develop your company.
+Ideally, the network administrator has much time to make intelligent decisions about network growth in sequence with the company’s development.
+The following elements are essential for deciding when scaling a small network into an extensive one.

 Network documentation – diagram of the physical and logical topology